San Jose Conservation Corps Charter serves 176 students in grades 12.

 Community Size

-San Jose Conservation Corps Charter's student population of 164 students has declined by 23% over five school years.
+San Jose Conservation Corps Charter's student population of 176 students has stayed relatively flat over five school years.

 School Type